BloomTech-Labs/reach-lms-be-a/src/main/java/com/lambdaschool/oktafoundation/modelAssemblers/README.md

 				// our client has access to further information that may be related to this entity...
 				// The link below provides a "link to self" so to speak, which is why '.withSelfRel()' is called.
 				// if our endpoint location actually was GET "/entities/entity/{entityId}", then the following
 				// line of code will attach a PROPERTY within the '_links' object with a linkTo(methodOn(ExampleController.class).getEntityByEntityId(entity.getId())).withSelfRel()
 		);

+		if (entity.has)

 			return entityModel;

 	}